 - Crispy chicken strips and fries

 - Chicken and three cheese quesadilla

 - Bacon crusted chicken breast with potato hash (we can’t tell if the bacon crust breading also contains flour so it’s best to avoid this dish and order something else)

 - Macaroni and cheese

 - All flavored coffee drinks, fruit juices, splashers, milk and soda

 Eating low-carb at IHOP might be too torturous for some, especially those with a severe weakness for pancakes.
 But if you’re determined enough, there are plenty of ways to eat low-carb at IHOP.

-You just have to stick with an omelet, burger or steak dish with a few special adjustments.
+You just have to stick with an omelet (make sure to ask for no pancake batter), burger or steak dish with a few special adjustments.
 We recommend taking a look at the menu and having a plan before you go into IHOP.
-They are open all day and night so you can always stop in there if you’re working the midnight shift or if you’re traveling and need a quick snack.

 If you get an egg-based dish, make sure to ask for fresh eggs and not scrambled.
 We noticed that the IHOP menu mentions that they add wheat and buttermilk to some of their scrambled eggs to enhance the flavor.

 Choose poached, fried, or over-easy eggs to go with your side of bacon or sausage.
 If you’re getting an omelet, ask for low-carb veggies to get a boost of fiber and antioxidants.
 IHOP has plenty of sandwich and burger options.